Death Valley: The Revenge of Bloody Bill: Plot

 Mandy, Gwen, and Jerry take refuge in another house where they find a picture of Mary Anderson (who bears a striking resemblance to Gwen), with a note to Bill on the back.
 Jerry explains Mary was Bill's younger sister who was hanged by the people of Sunset Valley due to her family ties to Bill and he retaliated by attacking the town.
 Jerry starts showing delusions and succumbing to his zombie bite.
 Earl and Avery burst join them and the group resolves to get Jerry to a hospital but Gwen worries about Buck.
 When Avery opens the door, Bloody Bill stabs him with his rapier and his zombies flood into the house.
 The remaining four run upstairs and barricade themselves in a room with furniture when Jerry fully zombifies and attacks Earl.
 Gwen shoots Jerry and Earl, realizing he will zombify, offers to stay behind while the girls escape.
 He loads up on the last of his cocaine as the zombies break through the barricade.
 He shoots many of them before encountering Bill.
 He begins choking Earl, who has a single grenade with him and pulls the pin, dropping it at their feet.
-It goes off as Gwen and Mandy run away and the population sign inexplicably shows 106, despite only 3 more lives being taken (Avery, Jerry & Earl).
+It goes off as Gwen and Mandy run away and the population sign inexplicably shows 106, despite only 3 more lives being taken (Avery, Jerry and Earl).

 Mandy and Gwen are confronted seemingly by Earl, dressed in Bill's clothes.
 He pulls out Bill's rapier and stabs Mandy as Earl's removed face falls off Bill's face.
 Bill chases Gwen who runs but finds herself always returning to the town.
 The zombies chase her to the church, where Bill keeps a shrine to Mary.
 It's then that Gwen gets the idea to impersonate Mary, and is able to grab Bill's rapier while hugging him.
 She uses the sword to decapitate Bill, killing all his zombies in the process.
 As she is leaving, the town population sign has once again, inexplicably increased, now at 107.